The Double-Peaked Calcium-Strong SN 2025coe: Progenitor Constraints from Early Interaction and Ejecta Asymmetries: Discussion

 Lack of any H signature at early times suggests that the CSM/envelope around SN\,2025coe is likely H-free (or at least significantly H-poor); thus, another candidate could be a He-star binary system capable of producing a SN\,Ib-like explosion \citep[see, e.g.,][]{Yoon17, Jung22}.
 Lack of any high-ionization features from interaction in the optical spectra (Figure \ref{fig:opt_spectra}) could be a sign of an asymmetric or clumpy distribution of CSM such that narrow features from the interaction are not observed from several viewing angles \citep{Smith17}.

-The sustained X-ray observations and larger inferred mass of CSM ($\sim$0.1\,\Mdot{}; Kumar et al., in prep.) compared to other X-ray detections of SN\,2019ehk \citep{Jacobson-Galan20b} and SN\,2021gno \citep{Jacobson-Galan22} indicates significant mass loss either through binary mass transfer or mass eruptions before explosion, which is more likely to be a massive-star attribute than a typical WD progenitor.
+The sustained X-ray observations and larger inferred mass of CSM \citep[$\sim$0.1\,\Mdot{};][]{Kumar26} compared to other X-ray detections of SN\,2019ehk \citep{Jacobson-Galan20b} and SN\,2021gno \citep{Jacobson-Galan22} indicates significant mass loss either through binary mass transfer or mass eruptions before explosion, which is more likely to be a massive-star attribute than a typical WD progenitor.

 That said, a significantly large offset from the potential host galaxy NGC 3277 coupled with a low SFR at the explosion site (see Section \ref{sec:4}) is a challenge to the massive-star interpretation.
-The potential host galaxy, NGC 3277, is an early-type spiral with an isophotal radius ($R_{25}$) of $\sim 0.98'$ \citep[i.e., $\sim$7.1 kpc at $D \approx 25$\,Mpc;][]{deVaucouleurs91}.
+Deep observations of the explosion sites of several CaSTs have previously ruled out surviving massive-star binary companions, underlying dwarf galaxies, and globular clusters below the detection limit, suggesting one channel of progenitors to be high-velocity kicked systems from older stellar populations \citep{Lyman14}.
+Alternatively, stellar populations in highly extended haloes of early-type galaxies have also been proposed to explain the offsets of CaSTs \citep{PeretsBenamini21}.
+The potential host galaxy of SN\,2025coe, NGC 3277, is an early-type spiral with an isophotal radius ($R_{25}$) of $\sim 0.98'$ \citep[i.e., $\sim$7.1 kpc at $D \approx 25$\,Mpc;][]{deVaucouleurs91}.
 Thus, depending on where the progenitor star system was born in NGC 3277, the total distance to be covered to the site of SN\,2025coe is $\sim 27$--34 kpc.

 The typical lifetime of a massive-star progenitor before exploding is $\sim$10 Myr \citep[e.g.,][]{Schaller92}; to reach an offset of $\sim$27--34 kpc, it would have needed a velocity of $\sim$2600--3300 km s$^{-1}$, unrealistically large for even hypervelocity stars at 500--1000 km s$^{-1}$ \citep[e.g.,][]{Hills88, Brown15}.
 However, as discussed in Section \ref{sec:4}, we cannot fully exclude the possibility of the progenitor originating in one of the six nearby extended faint sources at offsets $\lesssim$3 kpc.
 Correspondingly, to have traveled to the explosion site from the closest of these sources at a projected offset of $\sim$0.8 kpc, the massive progenitor star would need to have traveled at a velocity of $\sim$80 km s$^{-1}$, far more typical of runaway stars \citep[e.g.,][]{Hoogerwerf01, Eldridge11, Renzo19}.
 It is possible that the progenitor of SN\,2025coe was a runaway star ejected from its site of birth through dynamical evolution in a binary system where the primary star exploded \citep{Eldridge11}.
 Thus, a large velocity need not be necessary to explain where SN\,2025coe exploded if the birth site of its progenitor was in a satellite galaxy around NGC 3277.